Stochastic wave-current interaction in thermal shallow water dynamics: Introduction

 For example, a common approach for modelling and simulating climate and weather is based on \textit{stochastic parametrisation}.
 For recent reviews of stochastic parametrisation in geophysical fluid dynamics (GFD), see, e.g. \cite{berner2012systematic, berner2017stochastic, gottwald2016stochastic}.
 The fundamental conclusions of \cite{berner2012systematic} are twofold: \begin{quote} \textit{A posteriori} addition of stochasticity to an already tuned model is simply not viable.

 Stochasticity must be incorporated at a very basic level within the design of physical process parametrisations and improvements to the dynamical core. \end{quote} A new approach \cite{holm2015variational} which meets the challenge of incorporating stochastic parametrisation at the fundamental level enunciated in \cite{berner2012systematic} introduces stochastic transport directly into the loop velocity in Kelvin's circulation theorem.
-The dynamical quantities of physical interest are then modelled \emph{together with their statistical uncertainty}, and data assimilation is used to reduce that uncertainty.
+The dynamical quantities of physical interest are then modelled \textit{together with their statistical uncertainty}, and data assimilation is used to reduce that uncertainty.
 This is the SALT approach.

 The SALT (Stochastic Advection by Lie Transport) approach combines stochasticity in the velocity of the fluid material loop in Kelvin's circulation theorem with ensemble forecasting.
 The ensemble forecasting in SALT has been coordinated with the results of the particle filtering method of data assimilation.
-A protocol for applying the SALT approach in combination with data assimilation based on comparing fine scale and coarse scale computational simulations has recently been established in \cite{cotter2019numerically,cotter2018modelling} which demonstrates the capability of the SALT approach to successfully reduce forecast uncertainty in a variety of test problems for fluid dynamics in two spatial dimensions.
-The three dimensional SALT theory has been developed, but it awaits computational implementation at the present time.
+A protocol for applying the SALT approach in combination with data assimilation based on comparing fine scale and coarse scale computational simulations has recently been established in \cite{cotter2019numerically,cotter2018modelling}.
+These results demonstrate the capability of the SALT approach to successfully reduce forecast uncertainty in a variety of test problems for fluid dynamics in two spatial dimensions.
+The three dimensional SALT theory has been developed and analysed to determine their existence, uniqueness and blow-up criterion in \cite{crisan2019solution}, but it still awaits computational implementation at the present time.